igautomation/AgentSyncProfessionalServices/docs/CLIENT_SETUP_CHECKLIST.md

   - [ ] Limited token permissions to minimum required

 - [ ] **Sensitive Data**
+  - [ ] Verified no hard-coded URLs in code
-  - [ ] Ensured no credentials in code
+  - [ ] Verified no hard-coded credentials in code
+  - [ ] Verified no hard-coded API keys in code
   - [ ] Set up secure environment variable handling
   - [ ] Configured proper gitignore for sensitive files
+  - [ ] Reviewed documentation examples for hard-coded values